jcbrinfo/bakfile/README.md

 ### 6.2.
 How to upgrade the user list

-If you want to add or remove users while keeping data held by `tk.bakfile_data`, do the following:
+If you want to add or remove users while keeping data held by the `home` volume, do the following:

 1. Edit the `src/tk.backfile_users/root/ssh-users` file to reflect the desired user list and UIDs.
 For details, see the “2.1.
 Files” section.